Sam Davis Architecture

 Architecture that Works

-News about the book
+About the book

-News about Diamond Youth Shelter
+About Diamond Youth Shelter

 Sam Davis is a graduate of the schools of architecture at UC Berkeley and Yale.
 He became a Fellow of the American Institute of Architects in 1985.

-Opened January 13, 2010.
 Diamond Youth Shelter for Larkin Street Youth Services.
 A new shelter for 14-18 year-old homeless youth in San Francisco.